June 2026

 Training on modern slavery and trafficking

-We are partners of the Supply Chain Sustainability School, through which we provide specific training to our Procurement Team on the relevant legislation.
-Our Procurement Team also take the CIPS ethics course annually.
+We are partners of the Supply Chain Sustainability School, through which we provide specific training to our procurement team on the relevant legislation.
+Our procurement team also take the Chartered Institute of Procurement and Supply (CIPS ethics) course annually.
+We also hold the Corporate Ethics Mark from CIPS.

 Processes for reporting slavery and human trafficking

-The business’s approach to the prevention of Modern Slavery has stakeholder buy in from the highest levels of management within our organisation.
-The policy has been considered and formally ratified by the Board.
+The business’s approach to the prevention of Modern Slavery has stakeholder buy in from the highest levels of management within The business’s approach to the prevention of modern slavery has stakeholder buy in from the highest levels of management within our organisation.
+The policy has been considered and formally approved by the Board’s General Executive Committee.
 The Company Secretary and General Counsel is the appointed Compliance Officer.

 The Compliance Officer is responsible for dealing with any concerns about compliance with the Act as well as the protections in place for anyone who brings matters of concern to our attention.